EvgeniyaPodshibyakina/product-dashboard/README.md

 - **Memoization**: Added memoization to optimize performance, preventing unnecessary re-renders and recalculations when handling large datasets.
 - **Utility Functions**: Added a utility for standardized error handling to ensure consistent error display across the app.

-### Challenges Faced

-- **API-less Setup**: With no real API available, I used `db.json` as a mock data source, but integrating an actual API remains a future improvement.
-- **Reusable Components**: Refactored the chart components to be generic and reusable for different product metrics (sales, conversion, reviews).
-- **State Management**: Introduced Redux and RTK Query to manage the state efficiently and handle product data fetching.

 ### Future Improvements

 - **API Integration**: Replace the local `db.json` with a real API to dynamically fetch product data.